aimukhin/minfft/README.md

 An auxiliary structure contains chains of precomputed constants and temporary memory buffers required by a transform routine to do its job.

-The library provides means for allocating and filling the auxiliary structures for each transform type, dimensionality, and lengths.
-Transform routines do not modify their auxiliary data.
-Therefore, once allocated, an auxiliary structure can be reused as many times as needed.
+The library contains functions for preparing auxiliary structures for all transforms.
+Once prepared, an auxiliary structure can be reused as many times as needed.
 Also, the same auxiliary structure fits for both forward and inverse transforms of the same kind.

 The memory consumed by the auxiliary data can be freed by the `minfft_free_aux()` routine.